 Almost every resident of Katowice knows the Three Ponds Valley.
 But have you ever heard about the Five Ponds Valley?
 It’s located in the neighborhoods of Szopienice and Burowiec and includes the 3 Hubertus Ponds, the Morawa Pond, and the Borki Pond.
 In the next few years, the area can be as popular as the well-known “Sztauwajery”.
 The city is already working on a large green project to make this place a recreational area.
-The work is to begin in 2023.
+The work has begun in 2023.

 10. Katowice is called the Polish Las Vegas

 Well, at least it was 60 years ago.
 Why?
 If you read our article about Katowice’s neon signs you probably know what we mean.
 If not, let us explain it briefly: in the 50s and 60s, Katowice was the most neon illuminated city in Poland.
 And now the trend is coming back and the neon signs are back on the city streets.
 Perhaps Polish Las Vegas will no longer just apply to the past?